officelearn/azure-docs.sv-se/articles/traffic-manager/quickstart-create-traffic-manager-profile-powershell.md

 ---
-title: 'Snabb start: skapa en profil för hög tillgänglighet för program – Azure PowerShell – Azure Traffic Manager'
+title: Quickstart:Create a profile for high availability of applications - Azure PowerShell - Azure Traffic Manager
-description: Den här snabb starten beskriver hur du skapar en Traffic Manager-profil för att skapa ett webb program med hög tillgänglighet.
+description: This quickstart article describes how to create a Traffic Manager profile to build a highly available web application.
 services: traffic-manager
 author: asudbring
 mnager: twooley